What Is The Material Used For Waterproof Plastering?

 One of the most obvious signs of a waterproofing issue is water leaks.
 If you notice water stains, pooling water, or damp spots on your walls, ceilings, or floors, it’s essential to investigate further.
 Common areas where leaks occur include roofs, basements, and bathrooms.

-2. Mould and Mildew
+2. Mould And Mildew

 Mould thrives in moist environments, so spotting mould or mildew is a clear indicator of water intrusion.
 Look for musty smells or visible mould growth on walls, ceilings, or other surfaces.
 Mould not only damages the structure but can also cause health issues.

-3. Deteriorating Walls or Floors
+3. Deteriorating Walls Or Floors

 4. High Humidity